Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

 where $ \delta^2 := \max_{\theta_t,\xi_{i_t}}\{\E[\|\nabla F(\theta_t) - \nabla h(\theta_t;\xi_{i_t})\|^2]\} $ and $\theta_{f_*}$ is the final model for the target task. \end{thm} When $\delta^2$ is small, by choosing appropriate $\alpha\in(0,1]$, we may be able to further reduce the error from $F(\theta_{f_*})$.
 When $\delta^2$ is large, that is, when the second term of bound in (\ref{bound:main:thm:informal}) dominates the total error, then it would be worse than the result of standard fine-tuning a pre-trained model in Lemma~\ref{lem:2:informal}.
 Therefore, our goal is to select appropriate $\xi_{i_t}$, the training examples from pre-training data, such that $\nabla h(\theta_t;\xi_{i_t})$ can better approximate $\nabla F(\theta_t)$.
 These theoretical observations inspire us to design a selection strategy for pre-training data, that is, to select images \emph{similar} to those of target data from pre-training data and use these selected images during fine-tuning.
-A detailed description of the data selection strategy is introduced in the next section.

-\section{The Proposed Data Selection Strategy}
+\subsection{The Proposed Data Selection Strategy}